robinmentel/Interpolating-Orbits/README.md

 For the algorithm, I parametrized the progression of the orbital elements of a new simulation by fitting them with one to three sinusoids.
 Please take a look into my thesis that can be found in this repo for a documentation of the algorithm itself as well as the two simulations that this algorithm is based on.
 The document also gives an estimation for the precision of the algorithm.

-This repo contains the data from both simulations in "data/", as well as a collection of plots that show the fits and the progression of the orbital elements from both simulations.
+This repo does not contain the data from the two simulations since they are too big (a few 100 MB), but a collection of plots that show the fits and the progression of the orbital elements from both simulations.

 This algorithm made use of Numpy, Scipy, as well as AMUSE and Brutus: http://amusecode.org/